 - Dewatering effects are within predicted limits. - Dewatering operations at the Site affect local groundwater elevations near the extraction area.
 The maximum drawdown occurs at the quarry rock face and decreases with distance from the quarry. - Dewatering influences are generally confined to within the quarry licence area and are consistent with the maximum predicted limit of drawdown for Phase 2A from the recent 5-Year Comprehensive Review report.
-To date, local surface water features and domestic wells have not been affected by dewatering operations in the Extension Quarry. - The quarry has been operated in compliance with the PTTW in 2021. - No water well interference complaints were received by WAI in 2021. - As per PTTW Condition 4.4 (i & ii), Rob Roy Swamp 6 and Beaver River Tributary continue to receive discharge within the historical range of flows and therefore, there is no requirement to adjust the discharge rates from the sump. - As per PTTW Condition 4.4 (iii), no changes to the PTTW are recommended at this time. - As per PTTW Condition 4.4 (iv), the 2021 monitoring results demonstrate that no undesirable effects on the environment from the quarry operations have occurred during this monitoring period. - It is recommended that the groundwater and surface water monitoring program outlined in Condition 4.3 of the PTTW should be continued in 2022 with no changes. - The quarry has been operated in compliance with the ECA (Sewage) in 2021. - It is recommended that the outstanding ECA clarifications as mentioned in Section 1.2 be discussed with the MECP. - It is recommended that the monitoring program outlined in the ECA (Sewage) should be continued in 2022 with no changes. - The quarry has been operated in compliance with the AMP in 2021. - A number of PITM trigger exceedances were observed in 2021.
-However, the exceedances are not attributed to the Extension Quarry due to (a) the sporadic, generally discontinuous nature of the trigger exceedances and (b) the interpreted drawdown cone from the Extension Quarry did not extend beyond the Licence boundary in 2021.
-The trigger exceedances are therefore attributed to the deviation of 2021 climatic conditions in comparison to the baseline monitoring period. - Where trigger exceedances were observed, conditions generally returned to the "green zone" for the subsequent event suggesting no trend exists. - The LTTWM was successfully completed as prescribed in the AMP.
-Overall, the 2021 water levels are generally within historical ranges.
+To date, local surface water features and domestic wells have not been affected by dewatering operations in the Extension Quarry. - The quarry has been operated in compliance with the PTTW in 2022. - One water well interference complaint was received by WAI in October 2022; however, it was determined not to be related to the quarry and further mitigation measures were not required. - As per PTTW Condition 4.4 (i & ii), Rob Roy Swamp 6 and Beaver River Tributary continue to receive discharge within the historical range of flows and therefore, there is no requirement to adjust the discharge rates from the sump. - As per PTTW Condition 4.4 (iii), no changes to the PTTW are recommended at this time. - As per PTTW Condition 4.4 (iv), the 2022 monitoring results demonstrate that no undesirable effects on the environment from the quarry operations have occurred during this monitoring period. - It is recommended that the groundwater and surface water monitoring program outlined in Condition 4.3 of the PTTW should be continued in 2023 with no changes. - The quarry has been operated in compliance with the ECA (Sewage) in 2022. - It is recommended that the outstanding ECA clarifications as mentioned in Section 1.2 be discussed with the MECP and incorporated into an amended ECA to allow discharge to the wetland mitigation system and contingency injection wells, if necessary. - It is recommended that the monitoring program outlined in the ECA (Sewage) should be continued in 2023 with no changes. - The quarry has been operated in compliance with the AMP in 2022. - A number of PITM trigger exceedances were observed in 2022.
+However, the exceedances are not attributed to the Extension Quarry due to (a) the sporadic, generally discontinuous nature of the trigger exceedances and (b) the interpreted drawdown cone from the Extension Quarry did not extend beyond the Licence boundary in 2022. - The "wet" trigger exceedances observed in RR6, RR2 and ANSI B wetlands during 2022 are believed to be related to a field data transcription issue which has been corrected. - Where trigger exceedances were observed, conditions generally returned to the "green zone" for the subsequent event suggesting no trend exists. - The LTTWM was successfully completed as prescribed in the AMP.
+Overall, the 2022 water levels are generally within historical ranges.
 Sporadic measurements outside of the historic ranges have been observed, but subsequent measurements have generally returned to baseline ranges soon thereafter.
 In some cases, measurements outside of their historic ranges are attributed to the deviation of climatic conditions in comparison to the baseline monitoring period.